Mixed precision multigrid with smoothing based on incomplete Cholesky factorization

 \subsubsection{Results}

-The results are summarized in \Cref{tab:res-IR-Vcycle-IC}.
-We report the iteration count, execution time, and energy consumption for both the solve phase and the setup phase involving the IC factorizations.
-The results are obtained by averaging measurements from $10$ runs of the method.
-The energy measurements are obtained using the NVIDIA Management Library.
-The time and energy consumption of the setup phase does not significantly differ for different variants.
-All variants besides the \texttt{h-s-h-sh} variant, which stagnates at rel. res. $2.5 \cdot 10^{-2} $, converge to the desired accuracy in the same number of iterations.
+We present time and energy measurements for the IC factorizations and Cholesky factorization in \Cref{tab:setup_ic_smoothing}, and time, energy, and memory measurements of the solve phase of the IR-V-cycle-IC method in \Cref{tab:res-IR-Vcycle-IC}.
+We do not measure the setup time of the multigrid hierarchy (generation of the system matrices and prolongation matrices), which is done in the FeniCS library in double precision.
+The results are obtained by averaging measurements of a number of consecutive runs of the factorization or solve phases, respectively.

+We first comment on the results for the IC and Cholesky factorizations measurements summarized in \Cref{tab:setup_ic_smoothing}.
+We see that the time required for the IC and Cholesky factorizations is relatively small in comparison to the time of the solve phase of IR-V-cycle.
+The single precision variants are slightly faster and require less energy than the corresponding double precision variants.
+This is true for both the \texttt{Poisson} and \texttt{jump} problems.

+We comment on the results of the IR-V-cycle solve phase measurements in \Cref{tab:res-IR-Vcycle-IC}.
+For both of the problems, all variants besides the \texttt{h-s-h-sh-s} variant, which results in stagnation or an error, converge to the desired accuracy in the same number of IR iterations.
+The fact that the solvers converge for both variants of the problem in the same number of iterations is probably due to the use of IC smoothing which is able to handle the difficulty caused by the jump in the diffusion coefficient $k$.